Thiago-Reis-Porto/PTF-ML/readme.md

 # Generating Pedotransfer funcions with machine learning and Pycaret

-PTF generation with ML to get soil water content from soil samples in watershed level, .
+PTF generation with ML to get soil water content from soil samples in watershed level.